-This page will provide you with all the best resources to help you on your journey to well-being.
-Whether you are trying to remove anxiety and depression from your life or wanting to change or create something new or better for yourself or your loved ones, this is where I provide my guidance and recommendations on the best psychology and self -help material around.
+This page will provide you with some of the best resources to help you on your journey.
+Whether you are trying to remove anxiety and depression from your life or wanting to change a habit or create something new or better for yourself, this is where I provide my guidance and recommendations on the best psychology and self-help material.

 I have been studying psychology and self-help material since I was 18 years old.
-That is just over 24 years of experience and knowledge about what material is out there and what I believe have been some of the most helpful articles, books, audios and websites that have really helped me in my journey and now I invite you to take a shortcut to some of THE best stuff out there.
+That is just over 24 years of experience and knowledge about what material is out there and what I believe have been some of the most helpful articles, books, audios and websites that have really helped me in my journey.

 Highly Recommended Self-Help Books